jackdewinter/pymarkdown/issues.md

 ## Features - Correctness - Whitespace and Punctuation

-- go through each use of extract_whitespace and validate whether it should be e_space or e_whitespace
-- scan GFM and ensure Unicode whitespace uses actual Unicode whitespace, not just whitespace
 - complete list of Unicode punctuation characters
 - Atx headings only consider space, not whitespace?
   - impact to MD018 to MD021?